j2zhao/tablevault/docs/docs/workflows/errors.md

 TableVault is designed so that each write operation is transactional, and has a robust error-handing procedure.

-## 1. External TableVault Errors (without `process_id`)
+## 1. Unexpected Errors without `process_id`

-If an operation encounters an unexpected error or is externally interrupted (e.g., by killing a Jupyter notebook cell), it is **safely reverted**.
+If an operation encounters an unexpected error, it is **safely reverted**.
 The system state will be as if the operation never started.

 !!! note "Executing Instances"
     Partially executed dataframes are not reverted for debugging purposes.
 However, if you rerun the `execute_instance` operation, the full dataframe is rebuilt.
 After an error, in this case, you can still directly edit the `builder` and `code_function` files, as if the instance hasn't executed.